vega/vega-tooltip/docs/creating_your_tooltip.md

 ### In Vega

 In a Vega spec, you need to set the `tooltip` property on the mark for which you want to set a tooltip.
+If the value is on object, Vega Tooltip renders a table with one row for each key.
+The value with key `title` will not be shown as a row but instead is rendered as a heading in the tooltip.

 For example, in your spec you might define a tooltip like this: